murgurgulor/the-murgurgu-lore/src/site/notes/Cairn/Modified Cairn.md

 - Parley
 - Anything else that would reasonably fit in this list

-You can also specify holding a specific action until a specific trigger occurs in the enemy's turn.
-You need to specify your action and the trigger on which you will unleash that action.
-You can only hold your action if you don't move in your turn.

 ### Attacking
 There are no separate to-hit rolls.
 When you attack, you roll the attack dice of your weapons.
 The result of these dice compared to the Armor and GD of the target determine the effect of your attack.